maganaluis/k8s-api-golang/analysis.md

 # Steps to re-create issue

-1. Create new Kubernetes cluster with any version above 1.16
+1. Create a new Kubernetes cluster with any version above 1.16
 2. Install Istio version [1.6.8](https://istio.io/latest/news/releases/1.6.x/announcing-1.6.8/)
 3. Enable sidecar injection in the ```default``` namespace.
 ```